KrystalMadrinan/learning-journal/markdown.md

 # The Basics of Text Editors
 #### ***What is a text editor?***

-Just as it sounds like, a text editor is a computer software that you can download to write and edit text.
-For example, Microsfot Word is a basic text editor - a word processor.
-In the world of web development, different text editors are used that are specifically for code - which is different from the "what you see is what you get" style of word processing software.
+When you hear the phrase "text editor," you may think of something like Microsoft Word or Google Docs.
+Word processors are technically text editors in the literal sense, but in the world of web development, different text editors are used that are specifically for code - which is different from the "what you see is what you get" style of word processing software.

 #### ***Your Options for Text Editors***